tc39/proposal-intl-messageformat/README.md

 - An operand with an annotation.
 - An annotation with no operand.

+There are three different types of supported annotations, distinguished by their first character:

+- `':'` for standalone annotations like numbers and strings,
+- `'+'` for "open" annotations that start a markup span, and
+- `'-'` for "close" annotations that end a markup span.

-The resolution of annotations using the `:` prefix is customisable using the constructor's `functions` option, which takes `MessageFunction` function values that are applied when the annotation's name (without the `:`) corresponds to the `functions` key.
+The resolution of standalone annotations is customisable using the constructor's `functions` option, which takes `MessageFunction` function values that are applied when the annotation's name (without the `:`) corresponds to the `functions` key.